SESYNC-ci/syllabi/docs/_posts/2019-03-27-geospatial-workshop.md

 ## Software

-Each solftware listed below made some appearance in the workshop or is a generally useful component of the data science tool belt.
+Each software listed below made some appearance in the workshop or is a generally useful component of the data science tool belt.
 Maintaining a functioning, up-to-date software environment is a big challenge!
 Consider this list a work-in-progress; we appreciate your suggestions for surmounting